 Construction of DIAC

 As we can see in the construction and symbol, the DIAC has two terminals.
-These terminals are MT1 and MT2 (main terminal 1 & 2).
-The terminal MT1 connect with the P1 layer and N1 layer.
+These terminals are MT1 and MT2 (main terminals 1 & 2).
+The terminal MT1 connects with the P1 layer and N1 layer.
 The terminal MT2 connect with the P2 and N3 layer.
-There is a junction (N2 layer) between the P1-N1 layer and P2-N3 layer.
+There is a junction (N2 layer) between the P1-N1 layer and the P2-N3 layer.

-When MT1 terminal is positive with respect to the MT2 terminal, the conduction takes place through the layers P1-N2-P2-N3.
+When the MT1 terminal is positive regarding the MT2 terminal, the conduction occurs through the layers P1-N2-P2-N3.
 This operation is similar to a single SCR.
-Similarly, when MT2 is positive with respect to the MT1 terminal, the conduction takes place through the layers P2-N2-P1-N1.
-This operation is also similar to another single SCR.
+Similarly, when MT2 is positive regarding the MT1 terminal, the conduction occurs through the layers P2-N2-P1-N1.
+This operation is also identical to another single SCR.

 Working of the DIAC

 DIAC can be turned on by either the positive and negative half cycle of the AC supply voltage.
 If the applied voltage is less than the forward break-over voltage, a small current will flow the device.
 This current is known as the leakage current.